aliakhtar/EzGss/README.md

  If a css class is a reserved java keyword, such as `switch`, an underscore will be appended to it in the method name, e.g `switch_`.

+##Recommended

+Create a bash script / batch file containing the command to run this tool on all .gss files in your project.
+Simply run the script each time the Java files need to be synced / updated with the .gss files.

 ##Known Issues

 If you have a mix of hyphens/underscores and camelCase in your css class names,